Mike Wallace (racing driver): 1998–2004

-After the inaugural race at Kansas in the fall, Wallace left Ultra and joined Penske-Kranefuss Racing, driving the No. 12 Mobil 1-sponsored Ford Taurus as a teammate to his brother Rusty after Jeremy Mayfield was fired.
+After the inaugural race at Kansas in the fall, Wallace left Ultra and joined Penske-Kranefuss Racing, driving the No. 12 Mobil 1 Ford Taurus as a teammate to his brother Rusty after Jeremy Mayfield was fired.
 At Phoenix, he led 45 laps late in the race before giving the lead up to Jeff Burton, finishing a career-best second.
-Wallace recorded four top twenty finishes in the #12, but after the season Roger Penske and Michael Kranefuss elected to dissolve their partnership.
+Wallace recorded four top-twenty finishes in the No. 12, but after the season Roger Penske and Michael Kranefuss elected to dissolve their partnership.
 Although Penske would continue to run two teams, as rookie Ryan Newman would be promoted to full-time for 2002, he would be doing so under his own team and thus Wallace was left without a ride when the partnership dissolved.

-Andy Petree brought Wallace in to run a few races in his #33 Chevrolet as a replacement for Joe Nemechek, who had left to join Haas-Carter Motorsports.
-The team did not have sponsorship, however, since Oakwood Homes left the team at the end of 2001, and thus Wallace did not run the full season.
-However, by virtue of Nemechek’s victory in the fall race at Rockingham the year before, Wallace qualified to race in The Winston all-star race at Charlotte in the #33; he finished 23rd.
+Andy Petree brought Wallace in to run a few races in his No. 33 Chevrolet as a replacement for Joe Nemechek, who had left to join Haas-Carter Motorsports.
+The team did not have sponsorship; however, since Oakwood Homes left the team at the end of 2001, Wallace did not run the full season.
+However, by virtue of Nemechek’s victory in the fall race at Rockingham the year before, Wallace qualified to race in The Winston all-star race at Charlotte in the No. 33; he finished 23rd.

-He returned to run with Biagi for seventeen races in the Busch Series, posting two consecutive fourteenth-place finishes.
-Wallace also returned to the Truck series driving the Federated Auto Parts-sponsored truck for Schrader, posting two Top 10’s.
-Mid-season, he signed onto the No. 14 Conseco-sponsored Pontiac Grand Prix for A. J. Foyt Racing, his best finish a tenth at Bristol.
+He returned to run with Biagi for seventeen races in the Busch Series, posting two consecutive fourteenth place finishes.
+Wallace also returned to the Truck series driving the Federated Auto Parts truck for Schrader, posting two Top 10’s.
+Mid-season, he signed onto the No. 14 Conseco Pontiac Grand Prix for A. J. Foyt Racing, his best finish a tenth at Bristol.

 In 2003, Biagi Bros. began racing full-time in the Busch Series with Wallace.
-Despite missing two races, Wallace had three Top 10’s and finished 13th in the final standings.
-In the Cup series, he had two Top 10’s driving for Phoenix, as well as making eight starts filling for Jerry Nadeau in the No. 01 U.S. Army-sponsored Pontiac Grand Prix for MB2/MBV Motorsports.
-In addition to running two races for Schrader in the Truck Series, he also competed in a pair of events for Brevak Racing, his best finish fifteenth at Phoenix.
+Despite missing two races, Wallace had three top-tens and finished thirteenth in the final standings.
+In the Cup series, he had two Top 10’s driving for Phoenix, as well as making eight starts filling for Jerry Nadeau in the No. 01 U.S. Army Pontiac Grand Prix for MB2/MBV Motorsports.
+In addition to running two races for Schrader in the Truck Series, he also competed in a pair of events for Brevak Racing, his best finish a fifteenth at Phoenix.
 In 2004, at the mid-season race at Daytona, Wallace took the lead on the last lap and won his fourth career race, the first for Biagi in one of the biggest wins of his career.
-The following week at Chicagoland Speedway, he led 18 laps and almost won before running out of fuel on the final lap.
+The following week at Chicagoland Speedway, he led eighteen laps and almost won before running out of fuel on the final lap.
 In the Cup Series, he drove three races for Arnold Motorsports, before leading 45 laps and finishing seventh at Richmond for Phoenix.
-He finished the season driving the No. 4 Lucas Oil-sponsored Chevy for Morgan-McClure Motorsports.
+He finished the season driving the No. 4 Lucas Oil Chevy for Morgan-McClure Motorsports.